MSc (Oxon) Computation, MBCS, CITP

 I was employee number 1 at Transitive’s launch in 2000, and helped the company grow to approximately 50 staff, comprising some 45 software engineers in Manchester, with an executive and marketing team in California.
 I brought-in and started the company quality and process cultures.

-Transitives’s product QuickTransit (called Rosetta by Apple) is a dynamic binary translator and has inter alia enabled Apple to switch (from IBM’s to Intel’s) processor family seamlessly.
+Transitives’s product QuickTransit (called Rosetta by Apple) is a dynamic binary translator and has enabled Apple to switch (from IBM’s to Intel’s) processor family seamlessly.
 Rosetta has (following the release of Mac OS X Lion in late 2011) been discontinued by Apple.
 Transitive was acquired and is now part of IBM.

-During the period below I was also occupied with several visits to Silicon Valley to acquire venture capital investment to help kick-start Transitive with offices and engineering staff.
+During the period immediately below I was also occupied with several visits to Silicon Valley to acquire venture capital investment to help kick-start Transitive with offices and engineering staff.

 July 1999 — Aug 2000: